-The Lubaga eye camp; Providing Eyecare to the underserved population
+The Lubaga eye camp:- Providing Eye Health care to the underserved population

-The Eye Project Uganda in that regard organised a 2 day eye camp from the 20th to 21st November 2017.
-Several Partners including Lubaga Hospital, Uganda UK Health Alliance (UUKHA) Secretariat, Helping Uganda Schools (HUGS) charity, Abalon Trust, The Ophthalmology Society Uganda put efforts together to provide access to eye care for underserved communities.
+The Eye Project Uganda in that regard organised a 2-day eye camp from the 20th to 21st November 2017.
+Several Partners including Lubaga Hospital, Uganda UK Health Alliance (UUKHA) Secretariat, Helping Uganda Schools (HUGS) charity, Abalon Trust, The Ophthalmology Society Uganda put efforts together to provide access to eye Health care for underserved communities.

 The Eye camp provided care to a large patient population for various conditions including cataracts, refractive errors, glaucoma, eye infections, oncology conditions like retinoblastoma etc. Screening services for insidious eye conditions in the population like Retinopathy were also provided